Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 Gifts to charities in Norway are also deductible.
 Foreign organizations must be approved by the Tax Office in Norway and there are currently 7 organizations there:

-Gifts to organizations must exceed DKK 500 (each gift) to be deductible.
-The maximum deduction is 25 kr for 000.
+Gifts to organizations must exceed NOK 500 (each gift) to be deductible.
+The maximum deduction is NOK 25 for 000.
 Donations to Norwegian organizations are automatically included.
 Donations to foreign organizations must be entered manually and you must have documentation confirming the donations.
 Unfortunately, contributions to organizations such as WOŚP or Caritas are not deductible.

 What should be added to the settlement? - Tax